jlevy/the-art-of-command-line/README.md

 - `lsblk`: List block devices: a tree view of your disks and disk paritions

 - `lshw`, `lscpu`, `lspci`, `lsusb`, `dmidecode`: hardware information, including CPU, BIOS, RAID, graphics, devices, etc.

+- `lsmod`: List the currently loaded kernel modules.

+- `modinfo`: Use `modinfo <module-name>` to get the details of a specific kernel module.

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"